About the Composer

 On January 1, 2017, Pavlechko began his 39th year in his vocation as a church musician and ended his decade long tenure as Music Director, Organist, and Composer-in-Residence at St. Martin's Lutheran Church in Austin, Texas, where he served as principal organist, directed the semi-professional choir and advanced handbell choir, founded a choral scholars program, co-directed the 50-member symphonic winds, and managed a significant series of concerts.
-Having previously served St. Martin's from 1994 to 2000, he had increased the music ministry to involve over 150 volunteers, and expanded the palette of the formerly musically conservative parish.
+Having previously served St. Martin's from 1994 to 2000, he had increased the music ministry to fifteen ensembles involving over 150 volunteers, and expanded the palette of the formerly musically conservative parish.
 He drew the plans for a new music suite, now in use, and added a second pipe organ to augment the existing Baroque tracker organ, a symphonic accompaniment organ that has since been doubled in size.

 AFFILIATIONS & MEMBERSHIPS: